-Help ensure that you implement something that actually gets used and provides value quickly
+Help ensure you implement something that actually gets used and provides value quickly

 There are several great enterprise-level software applications on the market that provide a robust set of tools to help owners and program managers manage capital construction programs and effectively report off their progress.
 The best software adoptions have several common success factors.
 Make sure to follow these five guidelines to make your construction program management software implementation is a success.

 Get leadership involved.
 If leadership is not committed to the tools procured, the implementation will not succeed.
 Just like a good parent, leadership must set expectations and enforce them.
 If people are permitted to continue the status quo, then the status quo will win, regardless of how useful the tool is for managing the program.
 Have leadership set status update meetings the first 3 to 6 months during adoption and refer to that tool for the updates.
-Insist on the information be accessible live during that meeting to ensure compliance, and that the most up-to-date information is added to the tool.
+Insist the information be accessible live during that meeting to ensure compliance, and that the most up-to-date information is added to the tool.

 Keep it simple and in phases

 A lot of teams want to implement the full range of tools available during the initial implementation period.
 While that can succeed, it makes it much harder to get full buy-in and adoption.
 Pick the main identified problems and prioritize them.
 Start with the tools that can address the largest problems your organization faces and implement just those tools.
 This will provide a much quicker set of successes that can be built upon in future phases.

 Know your stakeholders and get them involved

-Do a review of all the people that will touch or be touched by the system you are implementing.
+Do a review of all the people who will touch or be touched by the system you are implementing.
 You may have already done this during the software selection process, however, do it again.
 Identify these people, understand their expectations, and consider their needs when configuring the software you are implementing.
-Involve representatives from the different internal and external players that will interact with the tools in the planning and configuration meetings for the tool.
-Their involvement with enlist them as cheerleaders to help propel your solution forward.
+Involve representatives from the different internal and external players that will interact with the tools in the planning and configuration meetings.
+Their involvement will enlist them as cheerleaders to help propel your solution forward.